How to Pass the Ham Radio Technician Exam in 2026

 - AC power and RF safety (2 questions)

-The exam is administered by Volunteer Examiner Coordinator (VEC) teams, and you'll have as much time as you need within reasonāmost people finish in 30-45 minutes.
+Volunteer Examiner teams run the test.
+You'll have as much time as you need, and most people finish in 30-45 minutes.

 Proven Study Strategies That Work